siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Dedication.md

 # Dedication

-To my daughter, aNa, Anna.

-May she remember the exchange between parts.
+To my daughter, may she remember the exchange between parts.